ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 #### [Service Server List](#service-server-list)

-**NOTE**: These services are messages to operate the robot or to change the status of the Dynamixels of OpenManipulator.
+**NOTE**: These services are messages to operate the OpenManipulator or to change the status of the Dynamixels of OpenManipulator.
 {: .notice--info}